Online Therapy for Gay Men · UK & Europe

 The problem

-Mainstream therapy wasn't built for you.
+Mainstream therapy was not built for you.

 It misreads hypervigilance as anxiety